mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 **NOTE:** You must be a registered user and logged on to the support portal to download this product.
 New customers must contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

 # Release Summary
 Kommander provides a command center for all your cloud native management needs in public Information as a Service (IaaS), on-premises, and edge environments.
 Kommander provides a multi-tenant experience to create, secure, and configure Kubernetes clusters and cloud native workloads.
-Additionally, Kommander enables teams to unlock federated and cost management, across multiple clusters, whether they are a new Konvoy cluster or existing 3rd party/DIY distribution.
+Additionally, Kommander enables teams to unlock federated cost management across multiple clusters, whether they are a new Konvoy cluster or an existing 3rd party/DIY distribution installation.

 # Supported Versions
 | Kubernetes Support | Version |